stream-labs/sl-payments-assignment/README.md

 ## Guiding Philosophy

+The assignment should take about 4 hours to complete.
 We want to see a well-modeled, working solution that shows that you can write code and read directions.

 We are NOT